More in Category: Reading Activities

 Seasonal Reading Skills

 Kids don’t learn reading skills just once!
 Reading skills take repetition and practice, not just yearly reviews but practice throughout the year as well.
 But to kids, this essential practice can sometimes look like just a rehash of something they learned last year.
-That’s one reason why seasonal and holiday activities are so welcome […]
+That’s one reason why seasonal and holiday activities are so welcome to […]

 Winning the Right to Vote